jidongxiao/CSCI1200-DataStructures/hws/instagram_notifications/README.md

 a4: 60.
 Submitty will deduct points once you submit more than 60 times. **To make it a fair game, students who make more than 60 submissions are disqualified from the competition automatically and thus won't receive any rewards.**

+q5: Can I still compete on the leaderboard after the Thursday night 10pm deadline?

+a5: No. The leaderboard will be closed shortly after the submission deadline, meaning that you won't even be able to see a rank after the deadline.
+Students who want to take a screenshot of their position on the leaderboard are encouraged to do so before the 10pm deadline.

 ## Rubric

 17 pts